 How many and what kind of volunteers are needed?

-We will need technical volunteers, such as dentists, hygienists, dental assistants, equipment technicians and nurses as well as dental, hygiene, and assisting students.
-We will need volunteers to assist with hospitality and facility management.
+We will need more than 500 specialty trained volunteers, such as dentists, hygienists, dental assistants, equipment technicians and nurses as well as dental, hygiene, and assisting students.
+We will also need another 500 lay volunteers to assist with hospitality and facility management.
 We also need translators, patient escorts and runners.